krancour/brignext/PROPOSAL.md

 and `ClusterRoleBinding` resources are additionally utilized to manage access for resources that do not logically belong to a namespace.
-For instance, `StorageClass` resources are never scoped to a namespace, so access to such resources is managed in a global scope.
+For instance, `StorageClass` resources are never scoped to a namespace, so access to such resources is managed in a cluster scope.
 Just as not all Kubernetes resources logically belong to a namespace, not all Brigade 2.0 resources logically belong to a project.
 Some Brigade 2.0 roles, therefore will have a global scope.